Cygnuhss/GraphicsPractical2/readme.txt

 -------------------------

 1.1 Coloring using normals 			- Done
+See Game1.cs -> LoadContent() -> modelMaterial.NormalColoring to set this option.

 1.2 Checkerboard pattern 			- Done
+See Game1.cs -> LoadContent() -> modelMaterial.ProceduralColoring to set this option.

-2.1 Lambertian shading 				- Done (using a directional light) 2.2 Ambient shading 				- Done
+2.1 Lambertian shading 				- Done (using a directional light) See Game1.cs -> LoadContent() -> modelMaterial.DiffuseColor to set this option.

+2.2 Ambient shading 				- Done
+See Game1.cs -> LoadContent() -> modelMaterial.AmbientColor/AmbientIntensity to set
+this option.

-2.3 Phong shading 				- Done (using Blinn-Phong shading) 2.4 Non-uniform scaling problem 		- Done
+2.3 Phong shading 				- Done (using Blinn-Phong shading) See Game1.cs -> LoadContent() -> modelMaterial.SpecularColor/SpecularIntensity/SpecularPower
+to set this option.

+2.4 Non-uniform scaling problem 		- Done
+See Simple.fx -> SimpleVertexShader() -> rotationAndScale to set this option.
+Either the rotation and scale matrix can be used, or the (correct) worldInverseTranspose.

-3.1 Texturing a quad using UV-coordinates 	- Not finished
+3.1 Texturing a quad using UV-coordinates 	- Done

-The shader code for this assignment is finished, we now need to render the quad with a texture.
+See Game1.cs -> SetupQuad()/DrawScene() and Simple.fx -> QuadShader to set this option.

 -------------------------
 --- Bonus assignments ---
 -------------------------

 4.1 Gamma correction				- Done
 See the shader file PostProcessing.fx and the class file Game1.cs for this implementation.
 Instead of rendering directly to the screen, the scene is first rendered to a render target, which is then post-processed with gamma correction